democracyworks/dw-practical-upcoming-elections/README.md

 ## Project templates

 Project templates exist for Clojure and JavaScript.
-You may choose another language, or choose to not work from a template if you like.
+You may choose another language, or choose to not work from these templates.
 If you choose to not use a template, be sure to document how to run your project.
+Pick a language that you're comfortable in.

 ## About OCD-IDs